 The more we know about low back pain the better we can either prevent it from happening to us, or the better we can manage the condition.
 In fact, international guidelines actually list education as one of the top treatments for managing lower back pain.
 When we know what to expect, what the most effective treatments are, and what some of the myths are surrounding this condition, we can do a much better job at prevention.

 We hope that you found these facts interesting and helpful.
-For more details on any of these points check out our blog library.
+For more details on any of these points check out our other awesome blogs.